Enhanced axial migration of a deformable capsule in pulsatile channel flows: I. Introduction

 High-throughput measurements of single-cell behaviour under confined channel flow is of fundamental importance and technical requirement in bioengineering applications such as cellular-level diagnoses for blood diseases.
 Although several attempts have addressed this issue and gained insights into (soft) particle dynamics in microchannels~\citep{Ciftlik2013, Fregin2019, Ito2017}, cell manipulation including label-free cell alignment, sorting, and separation still face major challenges.
 Along with the aforementioned experimental studies, recent numerical simulations revealed the mechanical background regarding the lateral movement of particles, e.g. in~\citep{Alghalibi2019, Takeishi2021, Takeishi2022JFM}.
 The lateral movement of deformable spherical particles in almost inertialess conditions was originally reported in~\citet{Karnis1963}, and these results have been the fundamental basis to describe the phenomena observed in microfluidics~\citep{Kim2019} but also in {\it in vivo} microcirculations~\citep{Secomb2017}.
 In particular, it was found that a deformable spherical particle tends to move towards the channel axis and settles there.
 Hereafter we will call this phenomenon as ``axial migration".

-In a more recent work, the framework of the axial migration of a droplet has been extended by~\citet{Santra2021} by including the effect of an electric field, and finding that as the strength of the electric field increases, droplets can reach the centreline at a faster rate with reduced axial oscillations.
-Furthermore, a deformation-dependent propulsion of soft particles, including biological cells, were confirmed experimentally by~\citet{Krauss2022} and numerically by~\citep{Schmidt2022}.
-Despite these efforts, the effect of a pulsatile flow on the axial migration of capsules, where the internal fluid is enclosed by a thin elastic membrane, has not been described and understood yet.
-The objective of this study is thus to clarify whether frequency-dependent axial migration of the spherical capsule occurs in confined channel flows.
-More precisely, \textit{can the time necessary for the axial migration be controlled by the channel pulsations?
-Is there an optimal pulsation frequency to do that?}
+It is known that the presence of axial migration or non-axial migration depends on particle shape and initial orientation angles.
+An RBC modelled as a biconcave capsule does not always exhibit axial migration especially in the tank-treading slipper shape, obtained with high $Ca$ and high $\lambda$~\citep{Guckenberger2018, Takeishi2021}.
+Furthermore, RBCs have bistable flow mode, so-called rolling and tumbling motions, which depend on the initial cell orientations~\citep{Takeishi2022JFM}.
+Thus, the original spherical shape is one of requirements for the axial migration in (almost) inertialess conditions.
+In a recent work, the framework of the axial migration of a droplet has been extended by~\citet{Santra2021} by including the effect of an electric field, and finding that as the strength of the electric field increases, droplets can reach the centreline at a faster rate with reduced axial oscillations.
+Furthermore, a deformation-dependent propulsion of soft particles, including biological cells, were confirmed experimentally by~\citet{Krauss2022} and numerically by~\citet{Schmidt2022}.